emisasal/rest-api-crud/README.md

 >
 > This happens because the seed stores false Ids.
 And if the second model tries to make a relation to a non-existent Id it will return error.

-To run the seeds in the db use the script `npm run seed`.
-It executes "prima db push" (forces db schema) combined with `prisma/seed.ts`.
+The script `npm run seed` populates the db with the seeds executing "prisma db push" (forces db schema) combined with `prisma/seed.ts`.

 ## Routes

 The routes for the models are located in `/api/routes`.
-I used an `index.ts` file to simplify the routes imports in the server.
+The file `index.ts` combines all the routes import for simpler export to the server.

 ## Error handling